scottwilliamhines/NFL-Cornerbacks-Analysis/README.md

 ### The Method

 In order to answer my question I had to aggregate the information in all of these datasets down to my target metrics.
 Within the game, play and weekly tracking data there were unique gameId identifiers for each game.
-Within the tracking data and the play data each gameId had multiple unique playId's.
-Finally within the tracking data for each player per week there were frameId which split the players position, speed, acceleration, etc. into 59 frames per play.
+Within the tracking data and the play data each gameId had multiple unique playIds.
+Finally within the tracking data for each player per week there were frameIds which split the players position, speed, acceleration, etc. into 59 frames per play.
 I took the mean per play of the speed and acceleration columns across all 17 weeks and combined that with the players vital information from the players dataset.

 Next I had to combine EPA and playResult data and link it to all of the playId's.
 I wanted my final dataframe to only include information about passing plays because I am only interested in defending agaist the pass.
 For that reason, I only pulled EPA data from passing plays.
 This way when I joined this back on my working dataframe I could remove all rows that had NAN values in EPA.
-The logic here is that because I only pulled EPA from playId's that were passing plays in the original datset, I could deduce that any other row  with a playId that included NAN in the EPA column was a run play.
+The logic here is that because I only pulled EPA from playId's that were passing plays in the original datset, I could deduce that any other row  with a playId that included NAN in the EPA column was a run play (or at least not a passing play).

 Finally I created a playCount column by summing the number of data points present indexed by GameId and PlayId for each player so that I could identify the number of plays that each player took part in throughout the season.
 I joined this on the aggregated data mentioned above to create a final dataframe that I could work with.

+Quick note: a cornerback may play 30 to 50 passing plays a game and only need to defend less than 10 passes that come their way.
+I still think that taking average speed on every passing play is avalid here, because their presence on the field and ability to closely track the offensive player to whom they are assigned has an effect on the outcome of the play.

 ![alt text](https://github.com/scottwilliamhines/NFL-Cornerbacks-Analysis/blob/main/img/FInal%20Cornerback%20DataFrame%20example.png)